How to become a UK au pair in 2024

 Just keep in mind that while there are many unique things to do in London for free, it is an incredibly expensive city and might not leave you much of your salary after being an au pair.

-England in general, however, is cheaper and still an appealing option if you are a native English-speaker due to there being no language barriers.
+But if you want to au pair England in general, however, is cheaper and still an appealing option if you are a native English speaker due to there being no language barriers.

 Perks of applying with Global Work and Travel